jgwill/nad.previz.blog/_posts/2019-10-09-art-chalky-buck.md

 <!-- wp:paragraph -->

-I really love this peace of art, the "rawness of it is inspiring".
+I really love this peace of art, the "rawness of it is inspiring"!

 <!-- /wp:paragraph -->